Building a Fountain

 Rock hunt along the river

-Between 5 and 10 million years ago the Colorado Plateau uplifted creating.
-The change in elevation caused the Verde River to reverse direction, as well as exposing rock formations.
+Between 5 and 10 million years ago the Colorado Plateau uplifted creating a change in elevation.
+The change caused the Verde River to reverse direction, as well as exposing rock formations.
 These formations include the Mountains of the lower Verde River Valley have both spiritual and scientific significance.